West Alabama Tigers: Men's and women's rodeo

 The University of West Alabama rodeo teams were established in 1995.
 Their first event took them to Southern Arkansas.
 David Rickman, a native of Tennessee, was introduced by the University of West Alabama Trustees to lead the program.
 The first teams were made up of 22 members including 17 men and five women.

 The early stages of the rodeo arena began thanks in large part to boosters donating around $60,000.
 In April 1998, UWA competed at the Abraham-Baldwin Agricultural College Rodeo in Tifton, Georgia.
 Both the men's and women's teams racked in first-place finishes at the event.
 The men picked up 338 points, and the women earned 310 total.
 A number of Tiger wranglers posted good showings in their respective events.

 A few seasons later, the rodeo teams took part in a regional rodeo showdown in Enid, Oklahoma, facing qualifying teams from the Central Plains Region.
 The UWA women ended the event in fourth place out of 20 teams, and the men placed fourth out of 23 teams.
 Head coach Jayson Schoenfeld commented that he was satisfied with each team's performances.
 Both teams went on later that year to compete at the College National Finals Rodeo in Casper, Wyoming.
 The following campaign, UWA's men raked in back-to-back first place honors with the women following suit.

-During the summer of 2005, UWA competed at the College National Finals Rodeo in Casper with an good turnout.
+During the summer of 2005, UWA competed at the College National Finals Rodeo in Casper with a good turnout.
 Seven players in all took part in the event.
 The Tigers' regional placings propelled them to the finals with four women and three men making the long road trip.

 Every year, the people of Livingston get the unique opportunity to attend a rodeo in Livingston.
 This is because the Tiger wranglers host the UWA College Rodeo Showdown at the Don C. Hines Rodeo Complex.
 Teams from all over make their way to Livingston for the annual event.
 As they had in 2005, the Tigers made the trek back to Casper for the College National Finals Rodeo.
 The men garnered a 15th-place finish with the women at 32nd.
 UWA brought a second-place finish in the nation back to Livingston for the bull riding event.
 The steer wrestling event saw a fourth-place finish.
 On the women's side, the Tigers posted 12th place in barrel racing.